Aryannnthakurrr/Smart-Product-Search/QUICKSTART.md

 ```

 ### GET /health
-Check if the API is running and see how many movies are indexed.
+Check if the API is running and see how many materials are indexed.

 **Example:**
 ```